 In a passive distributed antenna system, antennas capture external cell signals and amplify them (up to 32 times) inside a structure.
 This is a popular connectivity solution for smaller properties, including retail outlets, restaurants, schools, and hotels and resorts.

 This means a passive system can be installed quickly, in just weeks or, for small buildings, just days.
 Most passive systems are “carrier-agnostic,” meaning they work equally well with all nationwide cellular companies and most regional carriers.
 Passive DAS is more affordable than an active system.

-Ensuring strong cellular and wireless connectivity in your hotel is, with every passing day, more and more of a necessity rather than a luxury.
+Ensuring strong mobile signal in your hotel is, with every passing day, more and more of a necessity rather than a luxury.
 Hotel and resort guests expect reliable connectivity, and your staff operations may also depend on it.
 Dead zones and areas of poor connectivity are a major hassle in this industry, but forward-thinking organizations can solve these problems.

 With a basic understanding of your signal-boosting options and some research into the systems available in your area, you can get strong, reliable connectivity throughout your property.
 The results are smoother hotel operations — and happier guests.

 Call to Action 3: Stylish with a huge action button